 Empire Builder

 The Empire Builder is a daily Amtrak long-distance train between Chicago and Seattle/Portland.
-Its southern endpoint is Chicago Union Station.
+Its southern endpoint is the Chicago Union Station.

 The train offers coach and sleeper car accommodations.